LumaPictures/dbdump/README.md

     http://localhost:8888/test/foo/?exclude_columns=x,y,z

-## Pulling changes from the server
+## dbd_puller - Pulling changes from the dbd_server

+To get changes from the `dbd_server` and sync them to a local database, run `dbd_puller`.
+You can do things like specify the order of tables to sync (if foreign key constraints come into play, or you need to subset what gets synchronized) and specify polling interval so that changes are continously synced.

 Use the `dbd_puller` command line tool: